Leantime/docker-leantime/README.md

-# docker-leantime
+# Leantime Docker
-Official Docker Image for Leantime
+This is the git repository for the official <a href="https://hub.docker.com/r/leantime/leantime">Docker image for Leantime</a>